 Principles of governance

-Basic principles
+Basic principles and values

 The method of governance must ensure that the regulatory obligations are met and that the public interest represented in the Regulation is honoured.

 Stakeholders must have transparency and certainty of being able to meet their obligations and exercise their rights.
+The method of governance will therefore ensure an open and fair balance of stakeholder interests, as described below.

 Regulatory services are those services that an RU or IM cannot supply by themselves but which are essential to them if they are to meet their regulatory obligations.
 They are, therefore, fundamental to the business of RUs and IMs.
 Without these regulatory services, they cannot meet their legal obligations, recognising that not all regulatory services will be required by every RU and IM.

+TVs also have obligations, but in respect of the TAP TSI only as agents to RUs and not directly under the Regulation.
+TVs also have obligations under the PRR, but again only as agents to RUs.
+All TV activity associated with selling rail tickets is by agreement with one or more RUs and those RUs must place the appropriate regulatory obligations in their agency contracts with TVs.

 The regulatory services must be guaranteed in perpetuity, both their existence and the basis for their costs.
-Without this, RUs and IMs have a legitimate basis for refusing to meet their obligations, as the regulatory services are a pre-requisite for compliance.
+Without this, RUs and IMs have a legitimate basis for refusing to meet their obligations, as the regulatory services are a pre-requisite for compliance and as such must be ensured by above regulatory entity (see chapter 4.1.3 above).

-RUs and IMs have regulatory obligations and rights.
-The other stakeholders have rights only.
-The regulatory services are essential for those stakeholders as well as RUs and IMs in order that they can all exercise their rights.
-The regulatory services must be therefore provided under the control of all the stakeholders in order to provide the necessary levels of transparency and certainty.
+RUs, IMs and other stakeholders have regulatory rights.
+The regulatory services are essential in order that they can all exercise their rights.
+The regulatory services must be therefore provided under the control of all the stakeholders in order to provide the necessary levels of neutrality, transparency and certainty.

-The method of governance and its decision making should reflect the value of the railway-related business of each of the stakeholder groups.
-In the interests of equity, the weight given in decision-making to stakeholders with obligations should be proportionately greater than that of stakeholders simply with rights.
-Decision-making should prevent the undue influence of any individual member in decision making.
+The method of governance and its decision making must therefore reflect the value of the railway-related business of each of the stakeholder groups.
+Decisions, especially those involving significant change, must be made on the basis of commercial business cases and a commercial return on any investments that follow.
+Decision-making should prevent the undue influence of any individual stakeholder company in decision making.

 The method of governance must ensure that business can be executed effectively and at the lowest reasonable cost.

 The method of governance must be able to evolve with changes to business process and technical developments in the rail industry.
+The method of governance will therefore value innovation and leadership, sharing the breadth of expertise stakeholders have to deliver the best result, combining experience and new ideas.

 Regulatory service provision